How much will be paid

 The following features can be included if they are part of the land, even if they are ineligible for the Basic Payment Scheme (BPS):

 It will manage ditches of high environmental value that support target species of plants, birds, mammals and invertebrates.
 It will also manage ditches that are essential to carrying out the wet grassland and wetland options.

-- manage ditches and banks in a suitable manner and at the correct time of year for the target species or habitats
+- manage ditches and banks in a suitable manner between 1 September and 31 March

 - leave one bank or section of the ditch unmanaged, as a refuge for plants and invertebrates

 - dispose of spoil in an appropriate manner